datafold-dev/datafold/joss_paper/paper.md

 * [ ]  clear description of the high-level functionality and purpose of the software for a diverse, non-specialist audience been provided?

 High-level functionality:
-- build data-driven non-parametric models from data (time series or static).
-This covers the entire machine learning pipeline.
-From low-level data structures (time -series), to manifold learning algorithms and high-level algorithms to extract dynamics from data.
-Furthermore: model selection with cross validation (incl. time series)

 - available time series data can be high-dimensional and single or collection.
 - geometrical perspective
-- from operator-theory
 - high-dimensional data
 - decompose time series data into spatial-temporal using algorithms from operator theory
 - data-driven representation in modes of dynamical systems
 - operator theory: representing (non-linear) flows
 - high vs. low spatial dimension -> Takens

 * [ ] A statement of need: Do the authors clearly state what problems the software is designed to solve and who the target audience is?